fantasy11coin/hostmasternode/contrib/macdeploy/README.md

 	make deploy

-During the process, the disk image window will pop up briefly where the fancy settings are applied.
+During the process, the disk image window will pop up briefly where the betfcy settings are applied.
 This is normal, please do not interfere.

-When finished, it will produce `Fantasy11-Core.dmg`.
+When finished, it will produce `Betfint-Core.dmg`.